Jonesboro Georgia Truck Accident Lawyers

 In addition to state regulations and the Federal Motor Carrier Safety Act, the City of Jonesboro also its own laws and ordinances that commercial vehicles and trucks must follow.

-Who can be sued in a trucking or commercial vehicle accident?
+Who can be sued or held responsible in a Georgia trucking or commercial vehicle accident?

 There may be several at-fault defendants in a truck crash case.
-Typically, these include the driver, the truck’s owner or the trucking company, the company that hired or employed the driver, any company that negligently maintained the truck, other drivers that contributed to the crash, and sometimes a negligent car or truck manufacturer.
+Typically, these include the driver, the truck’s owner or the trucking company – through a legal concept known as respondeat superior — the company that hired or employed the driver, any company that negligently maintained the truck, other drivers that contributed to the crash, and sometimes a negligent car or truck manufacturer.

 What if the trucking or insurance company wants to settle quickly?